Sebastian ErraZuriz: Tech

 "A young creative studio that mixes art, technology, design, and communications to produce innovative solutions for contemporary issues.

 (We) explore alternative ideas and investigate the impact of emerging technologies to help organizations, institutions, and brands confront current and future challenges.

 Our multidisciplinary team develops everything in-house; from research, development, communication, and content production, to product prototyping."

-The studio's first project was creating a 3D AR Koons Balloon Dog and covering it with Graffiti, which was geo-tagged in the exact same location s an anticipated Koon Snapchat collaboration.
-This Piece titled "Vandalized Balloon Dog" was created as a direct criticism of Koons Partnership with Snapchat "which saw digital 3D versions of the artist's best-known sculptures appear in international tourists hot-spots via augmented reality",.
+The studio's first project was creating a 3D AR Koons Balloon Dog and covering it with Graffiti, which was geo-tagged in the exact same locations as an anticipated Koon Snapchat collaboration.
+This Piece titled "Vandalized Balloon Dog" was created as a direct criticism of Koons Partnership with Snapchat "which saw digital 3D versions of the artist's best-known sculptures appear in international tourists hot-spots via augmented reality".
 The meaning of the piece as described by the studio was "A symbolic stance against an imminent AR corporate invasion".

 Errazuriz has also experimented with technology in his own studio projects.